There are thousands of islands around the world, and millions of people live on them. Do islands have much mention in Bible prophecy?

 Perhaps I should mention that even if we do not consider that Australia is an island (but instead consider it to be a continent), that there are hundreds of millions people who live on islands (with those islands which are part of Indonesia, Japan, Taiwan, Sri Lanka, Malaysia, USA, Madagascar, Britain, and Papua New Guinea among the most highly populated).

-The Living Church of God has members and ministers in many island nations.
+The Continuing Church of God has members in several island nations.

 Perhaps it should be mentioned here that many island nations/territories may end up politically and otherwise supporting the Europeans or Asians in the end.
 For ideas of who the Caribbean nations may support, please see the article Mexico, Central America, South America, Brazil, and the Caribbean in Prophecy.